AswinMallessh/Smart-water-management-for-home/README.md

 An IoT + Android project that monitors **water level** (ultrasonic) and **pipeline flow** (YF-S201), controls a **pump** via relay, stores telemetry in **Firebase Realtime Database**, and visualizes usage trends on an **Android app**.

-> ⚠️ **Note**: This project is an educational prototype.
-Use at your own risk and follow electrical/water safety practices.

 ---